secdev02/Network-Support/README.md

 **Cookie Selection & Export:**
 - Select individual cookies or all cookies per domain
-- Export in our format or Cookie-Editor format
+- Export in 3 formats: Our Format, Cookie-Editor, EditThisCookie
-- Fully compatible with Cookie-Editor browser extension
+- Fully compatible with Cookie-Editor and EditThisCookie extensions
-- Import from Cookie-Editor exports
+- Import from Cookie-Editor or EditThisCookie exports
+- Auto-detects format on import
 - See [COOKIE_EDITOR_GUIDE.md](COOKIE_EDITOR_GUIDE.md) for details

 **Safety tips:**